Forgetting Sarah Marshall: Production

 Judd Apatow was very involved in the casting process and the development of the script.
 Regarding the nudity in the film, director Nicholas Stoller added that the first draft of the script called for Peter to get dressed after the breakup, but Apatow thought it would be funnier if the character stayed naked the entire time.
 Stoller confirmed the picture of Mila Kunis used in the film was created on a computer and not real.

 Filming

 Filming was completed in Hawaii and Los Angeles.
 Filming in Oahu was done over 33 days.
 Other filming locations included Laie Point (the cliff jumping scene), Mokuleia Beach, and Keawa'ula Bay.
 The interior of Lazy Joe's bar was actually the bar Le Barcito in Silver Lake.

 While filming, lead actor Jason Segel told a New York Times interviewer that the naked breakup scenes were based on a real-life experience he had.
 The film features a great deal of improvised dialogue; according to Stoller, it's "60 or 70 percent scripted and then 30 or 40 percent improv".

+Lead actress Mila Kunis had an on-set injury while recording a scene on a jet ski, in which the handlebar attached to the watercraft ripped a piece of her neck off resulting in a permanent scar.
+Kunis, after filming, was in discussions to star in the 2009 comedy film Miss March to which directors Zach Cregger and Trevor Moore credit an awkward discussion surrounding said on-set injury as the result of her not getting cast into their film.